Battle of Bosworth Field: Engagement

 Oxford had left a small reserve of pike-equipped men with Henry.
 They slowed the pace of Richard's mounted charge, and bought Tudor some critical time.
 The remainder of Henry's bodyguards surrounded their master, and succeeded in keeping him away from the Yorkist king.
 Meanwhile, seeing Richard embroiled with Henry's men and separated from his main force, William Stanley made his move and rode to the aid of Henry.
 Now outnumbered, Richard's group was surrounded and gradually pressed back.
 Richard's force was driven several hundred yards away from Tudor, near to the edge of a marsh, into which the king's horse toppled.
 Richard, now unhorsed, gathered himself and rallied his dwindling followers, supposedly refusing to retreat: "God forbid that I retreat one step.
 I will either win the battle as a king, or die as one."
-In the fighting Richard's banner man—Sir Percival Thirlwall—lost his legs, but held the Yorkist banner aloft until he was killed.
+In the fighting, Richard's banner man—Sir Percival Thirlwall—lost his legs, but held the Yorkist banner aloft until he was killed.
 It is likely that James Harrington also died in the charge.
 The king's trusted advisor Richard Ratcliffe was also slain.

 Polydore Vergil, Henry Tudor's official historian, recorded that "King Richard, alone, was killed fighting manfully in the thickest press of his enemies".
 Richard had come within a sword's length of Henry Tudor before being surrounded by William Stanley's men and killed.
 The Burgundian chronicler Jean Molinet says that a Welshman struck the death-blow with a halberd while Richard's horse was stuck in the marshy ground.
 It was said that the blows were so violent that the king's helmet was driven into his skull.
-The contemporary Welsh poet Guto'r Glyn implies the leading Welsh Lancastrian Rhys ap Thomas, or one of his men, killed the king, writing that he "Lladd y baedd, eilliodd ei ben" ("Killed the boar, shaved his head").
+The poet Guto'r Glyn narrates the death of Richard III in his surviving panegyric to Rhys ap Thomas.
+It has previously been suggested that Guto credits Rhys personally with the killing blow based on line 38 of the poem: Lladd y baedd, eilliodd ei ben 'killing the boar, he shaved his head'.
+Richard's emblem was a white boar, but Dafydd Johnston notes that the grammatical subject of the phrase in this poem is y Cing Harri 'King Henry' in line 35.
+The reference to the shaving likely refers instead to a post mortem ritual shaving of Richard's head, to be compared with the shaving of a boar's head before cooking.
+Nevertheless, the poet does appear to suggest Richard was killed by a group of soldiers led by Rhys.
 Analysis of King Richard's skeletal remains found 11 wounds, nine of them to the head; a blade consistent with a halberd had sliced off part of the rear of Richard's skull, suggesting he had lost his helmet.